daltunay/filtergenie/README.md

-# E-commerce Smart Filtering
+# FilterGenie

-A browser extension that uses AI to filter e-commerce search results based on natural language criteria.
+A browser extension that uses AI to filter search results based on natural language criteria.

 ## 📋 Overview

-This project lets users apply natural language filters to e-commerce search results.
+This project lets users apply natural language filters to search results.
 Instead of relying on rigid category filters, users can express what they're looking for in plain language:

 - "Has no visible damage or scratches"
 - "Includes original packaging"